General Disclosures

 Implementation of ESRS and sustainability reporting

-Norðurál now publishes its first annual and sustainability report in accordance with the Corporate Sustainability Reporting Directive (CSRD) legislation and the European Sustainability Reporting Standards (ESRS) criteria.
-The report covers the operating year 2024 and is based on the data and systems already in place within Norðurál and Century Aluminum Company.
-Since operating year 2021, Norðurál has been following the Global Reporting Initiative (GRI) standard when publishing social responsibility reports.
+Norðurál now publishes its second annual and sustainability report in accordance with the Corporate Sustainability Reporting Directive (CSRD) legislation and the European Sustainability Reporting Standards (ESRS) criteria.
+The report covers the 2025 fiscal year and is based on the data, processes and management systems that exist within Norðurál and the Century Aluminum Group.

 Data collection